 Think!
 Don’t learn safety by accident Glendale – your safety is our business

-Top management shall define and authorise the organisation’s Occupational Health & Safety policy (OH&S) and ensure that within the defined scope of its OH&S management system it:
+Senior management shall define and authorise the organisation’s Occupational Health &; Safety policy (OH&S) and ensure that within the defined scope of its OH&S management system it:

-- Is appropriate to the nature and scale of the organisation’s OH&S risks
+a) Is appropriate to the nature and scale of the organisation’s OH&S risks;

-- Includes a commitment to prevention of injury and ill health and continual improvement in OH&S management and OH&S performance
+b) Includes a commitment to the prevention of injury and ill health and continual improvement in OH&S management and OH&S performance;

-- Inludes a commitment to at least comply with applicable legal requirements and with other requirements to which the organisation subscribes that relate to its OH&S hazards
+c) Includes a commitment to at least comply with applicable legal requirements and with other requirements to which the organisation subscribes that relate to its OH&S hazards;

-- Provides a framework for setting and reviewing OH&S objectives
+d) Provides the framework for setting and reviewing OH&S objectives;

-- Is communicated to all persons working under the control of the organisation with the intent that they are made aware of their individual OH&S obligations
+f) Is communicated to all persons working under the control of the organisation with the intent that they are made aware of their individual OH&S obligations;

-- Is reviewed periodically to ensure that it remains relevant and appropriate to the organistion
+h) Is reviewed periodically to ensure that it remains relevant and appropriate to the

-- Analyse all near hit and safety observation data and act upon the findings
+- Record, analyse, act and feedback on all near hit and safety observation findings

-- To analyse manager, depot, and site monitoring returns in the prevention of injury and ill health
+- Analyse all manager, depot, and site monitoring returns to help prevent injury and ill health

-- To effectively communicate and measure the implementation of all documentation
+- Effectively communicate and measure the implementation of all policy documentation

-- Engage the workforce in a behavioural safety campaign
+- Engage the workforce in our behavioural safety campaign, Grow Safe Together

 - Ensure 100% compliance with this policy